 - Perfect editing of the product pictures, etc.

 It has to look perfect, right?
 But paying attention to finer details comes with its own baggage.
 With attention to details, you’ll also find bottlenecks, disagreements, endless unproductive discussions, delays and lot of frustration.
-You and your team will work hard the whole day to make it look perfect but at the end of the day you know you didn’t make any real progress.
+You and your team will work hard the whole day to make it look perfect but at the end of the day, you know you didn’t make any real progress.
 You were running in circles the entire day.
-This pursuit of ‘imaginary’ perfection can damage your moral as well as of you team.
+This pursuit of ‘imaginary’ perfection can damage your moral as well as of your team.

 Always remember that you will go much further if you stay focused on the bigger picture early on.
 Pay attention to the bigger items that matter most to your business, for example:

 - Is product search working?